 You can even be found guilty of drunk driving in Utah when you are not behind the wheel.
 You only need to have the ignition key or be in control of part of the operating system.
 Furthermore, if the driver falls asleep, but you are only a passenger, then you can be found guilty of drunk driving.

 Hire An Experienced Utah DUI Attorney

 If you are arrested for driving under the influence, then you need a great lawyer to defend you against the charges.
-Call Spencer & Jensen PLLC. who has the experience you need to help lessen your charges.
+Call T.R.
+Spencer Law Office. who has the experience you need to help lessen your charges.